ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 source : [https://stackoverflow.com/a/245761](https://stackoverflow.com/a/245761)

-goto are apprently also appropriate for jumping out of nested loops (fun fact : this is the only accepted form of goto in java, last time i checked) after multiple conditions we go here : `os_posix_spawnp_impl`
+gotos are apprently also appropriate for jumping out of nested loops (fun fact : this is the only accepted form of goto in java, which is called _label_) after multiple conditions we go here : `os_posix_spawnp_impl`

-### `os_posix_spawnp_impl` function
+## `os_posix_spawnp_impl` function
 ------------------------

 `grep -R os_posix_spawnp_impl`, Modules/posixmodule.c looks like a strong candidate.